Frogs and Toads of Kentucky

 The Pickerel Frog looks like the Leopard Frogs but the spots on its skin are more rectangular than the Leopard Frog’s.

-The Northern Cricket Frog is the only Cricket Frog found in the state.
 They lack any distinct marks on its back.

 The Barking Tree Frog has much rougher skin than the Green Tree Frog.
 Both species have lines down the sides.